jasper-rutherford/ReadyBot/README.md

 - explore webhooks
 - make sure integration tests vs unit tests are explained in readme properly
 - local api tests postgres doesnt do migrations. its empty. need to change that.
+- from server.ts:
+// TODO(jruth): make linter require types?
+// TODO(jruth): check if .husky in the root folder is used/needed